-The Cuisinart 30″ Electric Smoker is an fantastic product that can be used for cooking, smoking, roasting all types of meats and veggies.
-This new model is highly rated, very reasonably priced and a consistent top-seller on Amazon.
+The Cuisinart 30″ Electric Smoker is a fantastic product that can be used for cooking, smoking, and roasting all types of meats and veggies.
+This new model is highly rated, very reasonably priced, and a consistent top-seller on Amazon.
 It can smoke a wide variety of food and features 548 square inches of interior cooking space spread out over 3 adjustable racks.
-This unit from the trusted Cuisinart brand comes with a built in water pan and an internal chip smokebox giving you 45-60 mins of delicious smoke before it needs to be recharged.
-I like this model because its compact, easy to maneuver around and packs a punch for its size.
+This unit from the trusted Cuisinart brand comes with a built-in water pan and an internal chip smokebox giving you 45-60 mins of delicious smoke before it needs to be recharged.
+I like this model because its compact, easy to maneuver around, and packs a punch for its size.
 It’s a serious rival to the Smoke Hollow 26″, being similar in size, with many of the same awesome features.

 If want a quality, yet cheap electric smoker, then I think the Old Smokey line is a great buy.
-Unlike some newer more sophisticated models, Old Smokey is a small electric smoker with vertical build and a flat top lid.
-Its of aluminum-steel construction, but is smaller and less impressive looking than some of the other smokers out there on the market.
-Nevertheless, don’t let it’s size and “low-tech” appearance put you off: it will still produce some lick-smacking ribs, chicken and hot links.
-It has two internal racks and a wood chip pan you a the bottom on top of the heating element.
+Unlike some newer more sophisticated models, Old Smokey is a small electric smoker with a vertical build and a flat top lid.
+It’s of aluminum-steel construction but is smaller and less impressive looking than some of the other smokers out there on the market.
+Nevertheless, don’t let its size and “low-tech” appearance put you off: it will still produce some lick-smacking ribs, chicken, and hot links.
+It has two internal racks and a wood chip pan a the bottom on top of the heating element.
 So it doesn’t have all those newfangled, digital doohickeys- for me that’s OK.
-It’s simplicity of use and low price more than makes up for a lack of modern bells and whistles.
+Its simplicity of use and low price more than make up for a lack of modern bells and whistles.
 Just an outside thermostat and adjustable gauge to set your desired cooking temps.

 At the end of the day, the right smoker for you is one which you want to use again and again, and one which meets the needs of your family and lifestyle.
 What works great for someone else may not be enough for you.
 And a model that you prefer may seem too complicated for others.